KhaledAlkilane89/MixMamba/README.md

 + Leverages the [Mamba](https://arxiv.org/abs/2312.00752) model as an expert within a mixture-of-experts ([MoE](https://arxiv.org/abs/2308.00951)).
 This framework decomposes modeling into a pool of specialized experts, enabling the model to learn robust representations and capture the full spectrum of patterns present in time series data.
 + A dynamic gating network is introduced to adaptively allocates each data segment to the most suitable expert based on its characteristics allows the model to adjust dynamically to temporal changes in the underlying data distribution.
 + To prevent bias towards a limited subset of experts, a load balancing loss function is incorporated.

 ## Overall Architecture

-Schematic architecture of MixMamba is shown below.
+![Schematic architecture of MixMamba.
 The process begins with pre-processing the raw time series data through normalization and segmentation (left).
 These patches are then embedded and augmented with positional information before being input into the mixture of Mamba (MoM) block (center).
 This block consists of multiple Mamba experts coordinated via a gating network (right).
 Each Mamba module includes a series of projections, convolution, selective SSM, and a skip connection to learn temporal dependencies.
-Finally, a linear prediction head is employed to generate final outputs
+Finally, a linear prediction head is employed to generate final outputs.](img/MixMamba_architecture.png)

 ## Datasets
 Well-preprocessed datasets can be downloaded from either [Google Drive](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2) or [Baidu Drive](https://pan.baidu.com/s/1r3KhGd0Q9PJIUZdfEYoymg?pwd=i9iy).
 After downloading, place the data in the ```./dataset``` folder.